1966 Copa Libertadores finals: Aftermath

 The defeat in the playoff v.
-Peñarol (by 4–2 after River won 2–0 at the end of the first half) was a quite a shock for River Plate.
+Peñarol (by 4–2 after River won 2–0 at the end of the first half) was quite a shock for River Plate.
 The team returned to Argentina to play the domestic league match v.
 Banfield.
 During the match, Banfield supporters threw a chicken (with its body painted a red sash) into the field to make fun of River Plate players.

 Since that time, and up to present days, the nickname gallinas has remained to refer to River Plate when the team loses a match that could have won.

 Other versions refer to a lack of commitment of some River Plate players, stating that manager Renato Cesarini would have shout "I was betrayed" (by the players) after the match.

 At the end of the match, River Plate president Antonio Liberti blamed on Cesarini for the defeat, speaking directly to him: "I think this match was not won by Peñarol.
 (On the contrary), I think it was River that lost this match.
 In my opinion, the defeat began from the bench, with the substitutions made.
 The match was lost by Renato Cesarini".
 After listening to Liberti, Cesarini agreed with him.